Risk Disclosure

 Have a question about something?
 Shoot us an email.

-This Newton Platform Risk Statement (Risk Statement) is being delivered to you in connection with the opening of an account (Account) with Newton Crypto Ltd. (Newton) to buy, sell and hold crypto assets on Newton’s crypto asset trading platform (the Newton Platform) and is incorporated by reference into the online terms of service (the Newton TOU) that you will accept at the time of account opening.
+This Newton Risk Statement (Risk Statement) is being delivered to you in connection with the opening of an account (Account) with Newton Crypto Ltd. (Newton) to buy, sell and hold crypto assets on Newton’s crypto asset trading platform (the Platform) and is incorporated by reference into the online terms of service (the TOU) that you will accept at the time of account opening.
 Capitalized terms used and not defined in this Risk Statement have the meanings given to them in the Newton TOU.

-No securities regulatory authority has expressed an opinion about the Crypto Contracts (as defined below) or any of the crypto assets made available on the Newton Platform, including any opinion that a crypto asset is not a security and/or derivative.
+No securities regulatory authority has expressed an opinion about the Crypto Contracts (as defined below) or any of the crypto assets made available on the Platform, including any opinion that a crypto asset is not a security and/or derivative.

-By using the Newton Platform or any other services related thereto (collectively, the Services), you understand that there are substantial risks associated with the purchase, sale and use of crypto assets through us, and you are agreeing to familiarize yourself and assume any and all such risks, including:
+By using the Platform or any other services related thereto (collectively, the Services), you understand that there are substantial risks associated with the purchase, sale and use of crypto assets through us, and you are agreeing to familiarize yourself and assume any and all such risks, including:

-1. Risks Associated with your Account
+Risks Associated with your Account

 (a) Trading in crypto assets may not be suitable for all members of the public.
 You should carefully consider whether trading is appropriate for you in light of your knowledge, experience, financial objectives, financial resources, and other relevant circumstances.
 Crypto asset trading may not be appropriate for you, particularly if you use funds drawn from retirement savings, loans or lines of credit, mortgages, emergency funds, or funds set aside for other purposes.
 The volatility and unpredictability of the price of crypto assets relative to fiat currency may result in significant loss over a short period of time.

 (b) Your Account is a contract with Newton that provides you with certain rights and imposes certain responsibilities; the contract, and your contractual right to the crypto assets that you may buy, sell and hold pursuant the contract, constitutes a security or derivative (a Crypto Contract).
-The Crypto Contract under which we agree to provide the Services, includes holding the crypto assets in your Account on your behalf in accordance with our custody policies and procedures, and you have the right to withdraw your crypto assets from the Newton Platform at any time subject to payment of the withdrawal fee set out in the Newton TOU.
+The Crypto Contract under which we agree to provide the Services, includes holding the crypto assets in your Account on your behalf in accordance with our custody policies and procedures, and you have the right to withdraw your crypto assets from the Platform at any time subject to payment of the withdrawal fee set out in the Newton TOU.
 This arrangement may expose you to insolvency risk (credit risk), fraud risk or proficiency risk on the part of Newton or the Custodian (as discussed in section 4) designated to safeguard the crypto assets.

 (c) An Account is not a bank account and funds or crypto assets received or held by us or by you, and transacted through us, do not earn interest.